 When do I want to run the program?

 Programs can be hosted at any time of the year.
-Summer programs are held during our 3, 4, and 6 weeks sessions in the summer (from mid-May to the end of August), during the January intersession, or in accordance with the fall/spring session dates, as well as according to customized dates collaboratively developed with the Special Programs department.
+Summer programs are held during our 3, 4, and 6 weeks sessions in the summer (from mid-May to the end of August).
+Programs may also be held during January intersession, or in accordance with the fall/spring session dates, as well as according to customized dates collaboratively developed with the Special Programs department.

 How many students will participate?

 This depends on the financial parameters and academic objectives of the home and receiving institutions.
-In general, around twelve students are needed for a program to run.
+In general, 12-15 students are needed for a program to run.

 What will be the academic content of the program?

 This will depend on the academic needs of the home institution and if the program is for credit or not for credit.
-The program may include, but not be limited to: traditional credit courses, classes, seminars, lectures, guided visits and workshops.
-Some programs may benefit from the inclusion of a short-term service learning, volunteer or community service project.
+The program may include, but not be limited to: traditional credit courses, classes, lectures, guided visits and workshops.
+Some programs may benefit from the inclusion of field learning, experiential learning and/or service learning coursework.

 What are the housing options?

-A wide variety of housing options are available to students and faculty.
-Our housing department can arrange accommodation in well-appointed apartments in the city’s historical center as well as in hotels.
-These options depend on the length of program, time of year and budget.
+A variety of housing options are available to students and faculty.
+Housing can be arranged in well-appointed apartments or dorm-style accommodation in the city’s historical center as well as in hotels.
+These options depend on the length and type of program, time of year and budget.